-- having an internal referral system to the Child and Family Support team, who meet on a regular basis to discuss what early help or interventions might be offered to key pupils; - having a wide network of staff and external professionals who support pupils with SEND, such as: Teaching Assistants, ELSA teaching assistants, Speech and Language therapists; - training all staff regularly on what they might need to look out for in terms of SEND as well as safeguarding. - Provide extra pastoral support for these children where necessary.
+- having an internal referral system to the Child and Family Team, who meet on a regular basis to discuss what early help or interventions might be offered to key pupils; - having a wide network of staff within the Inclusion Team who support pupils with SEND, such as: Teaching Assistants, ELSA teaching assistants, Speech and Language therapists; - training all staff regularly on what they might need to look out for in terms of SEND as well as safeguarding. - Provide extra pastoral support for these children where necessary.